Naranjo algorithm

-The Naranjo algorithm, Naranjo Scale, or Naranjo Nomogram is a questionnaire designed by Naranjo et al. for determining the likelihood of whether an ADR (adverse drug reaction) is actually due to the drug rather than the result of other factors.
+The Naranjo algorithm, Naranjo Scale, or Naranjo Nomogram is a questionnaire designed by Naranjo et al. for determining the likelihood of whether an adverse drug reaction (ADR) is actually due to the drug rather than the result of other factors.
 Probability is assigned via a score termed definite, probable, possible or doubtful.
-Values obtained from this algorithm are often used in peer reviews to verify the validity of author's conclusions regarding adverse drug reactions.
-It is also called the Naranjo Scale or Naranjo Score.
+Values obtained from this algorithm are often used in peer reviews to verify the validity of author's conclusions regarding ADRs.

-It is often compared to the WHO-UMC system for standardized causality assessment for suspected adverse drug reactions (ADRs).
+It is often compared to the WHO-UMC system for standardized causality assessment for suspected ADRs.